zixin96/maze-create-and-solve/README.md

 make testsquaremaze
 ./testsquaremaze
 ```
-The resulting maze and its solution are
+The resulting maze and its solution are solved.png and unsolved.png, respectively.